peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 dynamically with synthetic control samples with ``-y`` or ``--synthetic``.)

-If any negative controls are specified, those paired FASTQ files are processed *first*, using the specified minimum abundance (default 100).
-If any of these contained ITS1 sequences above the threshold, that higher number is used as the minimum abundance threshold for the non-control samples.
+If any negative controls are specified, those paired FASTQ files are processed *first*.
+If any of these contained ITS1 sequences above the specified minimum absolute abundance threshold (default 100), that higher number is used as the minimum abundance threshold for the non-control samples.
 For example, say one control had several ITS1 sequences with a maximum abundance of 124, and another control had a maximum ITS1 abundance of 217, while the remaining